cnidaire/Master1_Internship/report.md

 ### Sample Inference with DADA2 Algorithm
 Test the null hypothesis that the sequence is too abundant in the sample to be solely explained by errors in the data set.
-Hence, a low p-value sequence can be considered a real sequence that is not caused by random errors, and on the contrary, if the sequence has a high p-value it would likely be caused by errors and won't be kept.
+Hence, a low p-value sequence can be considered as a real sequence that is not caused by random errors, and on the contrary, if the sequence has a high p-value it would likely be caused by errors and won't be kept.
 It is the last denoising step for the Reverse and forward reads.

 ### Merge Reads

-We have inferred the sample sequences in the forward and reverse reads independently.
-Now it’s time to merge those inferred sequences, throwing out those pairs of reads that don’t match.
+Once the sample sequences in the forward and reverse reads have been inferred independently, it is time to merge them, throwing out the pairs of reads that do not match.
 It will return a data frame corresponding to each successfully merged sequence.

 ### Chimera Checking and Removal

 A chimera is a fusion of two or more parent sequences and can be created during the PCR amplification process.
-To spot the chimera sequences, we perform multiple sequence alignments from the least abundant read, and for all the more abundant reads, it will do sequence alignment with all possible combinations.
+To spot the chimera sequences, the pipeline performs multiple sequence alignments from the least abundant read, and for all the more abundant reads, it will do sequence alignment with all possible combinations.
 When a chimera is detected, it is removed from the sequence table.

-More than 90% of the unique sequences identified are bimeras and most of the total reads shouldn't be identified as chimeras.
+In general, more than 90% of the unique sequences identified are bimeras and most of the total reads shouldn't be identified as chimeras.

-If there are too many chimeras, we have to check if the 20 first base pairs of the reads were trimmed because contain primers that can artificially increase the number of chimeras.
-But if it is not the case, we should try to trim more of the low-quality base pair.
+If there are too many chimeras, the analyst should check if the 20 first base pairs of the reads have been trimmed.
+Indeed, they contain primers that can artificially increase the number of chimeras.
+Otherwise, the analyst should try to trim more of the low-quality base pairs.

 ### Assign Taxonomy

-This is the part I'm interested in.
-We should give as an input a reference database in the FASTA format containing as the first line the Taxonomy of the sequence at the format:
-Domain / Phylum / Class / Order / Family / Genus; and as a second line the corresponding sequence of the *nifH* gene.
+This is the part I have been working on.
+The analyst should provide as an input a reference database in the FASTA format.
+The **FASTA** format is a text file used to store biological sequences (nucleic or proteic) and is a standard file used in informatics.
+The first line starts with > followed by a description of the sequence (i.e., Domain / Phylum / Class / Order / Family / Genus in our case), and the second line is the corresponding DNA or amino acids sequence (i.e., DNA sequences of the *nifH* gene in our case).

-Then DADA2 will infer the taxonomy based on the sequence similarity.
+Then DADA2 will infer the taxonomy and build the annotation based on the sequence similarity.

 ## NCBI Databases
+\label{sec.ncbi}

-The National Center of Biotechnology Information (NCBI [@sayers_database_2022]), is an american institute developing software to analyze genome data.
-NCBI is not itself a database but it assembles many databases such as GenBank, RefSeq, and PubMed which are the most famous ones.
+The National Center of Biotechnology Information (NCBI [@sayers_database_2022]), is an American institute developing software to analyze genome data.
+NCBI is not itself a database but it aggregates many databases such as GenBank, RefSeq, and PubMed which are the most famous ones.
-Here I will only present the main ones that might be interesting for the study.
+Here I will only present the main ones that are relevant for our study.

 The **gene** database integrates information from a wide range of species.
 A record may include nomenclature, Reference Sequences (RefSeqs), maps, pathways, variations, phenotypes, and